sanchitgangwar/clipper/README.md

 Clipper
 -------
-    An easy to use video editor for mobile devices.
+    An easy to use video editing webapp for mobile devices.